arturormk/curator-seed-python/README.md

 - Changes that affect users must be backed by **tests** and **ADRs**.
 - **Determinism** and **provenance** are first-class citizens.

+## AI / Editor Usage

+This repository is instrumented for Software Curatorship.
+When using AI assistants (e.g., GitHub Copilot Chat) or IDE integrations:

+- All git operations and project checks should be run via explicit terminal commands (e.g. `pre-commit run --all-files`, `bash scripts/fast_tests.sh`, `python scripts/validate_recipe.py …`).
+- The AI assistant should **propose** concrete shell commands and code edits, and the human curator runs and reviews them.
+- The assistant should **not** rely on hidden IDE or cloud-level automation (such as background tooling that performs git operations or runs scripts without showing the exact commands), so that every step remains visible and auditable to the curator.

 ---

 **License:** MIT.